Vector-wise Joint Diagonalization of Almost Commuting Matrices: Introduction

-Our third contribution is the global convergence of the proposed Riemannian quasi-Newton method for \eqref{eq:sub-problem} and the numerical stability of our VJD algorithm.
-By leveraging techniques from \cite{bortoloti2022efficient,li2019convergence,yang2007globally} for Newton-type methods on manifolds, in Theorem \ref{thm:glob_conv} we prove that Algorithm \ref{alg:precondition} converges linearly with the convergence rate of the order $\norm{[A,B]}^{1/2} \ll 1$, and converges quadratically if $[A,B] = 0$.
-Due to the sequential nature of the vector-wise approach, our optimization procedure does not correspond exactly to solving \eqref{eq:problem} when $A$ and $B$ are not commuting, while, according to numerical experiments, we find that it gives a good approximation to the original problem.
-Here, theoretically, we show that our VJD algorithm has the favorable numerical error-tolerant property in sense of Proposition \ref{prop:numeri_sta}.
+Our third contribution lies in establishing the global convergence of the proposed Riemannian approximate Newton method for \eqref{eq:sub-problem} and demonstrating the numerical stability of our VJD algorithm. \mb{By leveraging techniques from \cite{bortoloti2022efficient,li2019convergence,yang2007globally} for Newton-type methods on manifolds, we prove in Theorem \ref{thm:glob_conv} that Algorithm \ref{alg:for ineq} for \eqref{eq:sub-problem} converges linearly with the convergence rate $O(\norm{[A,B]}^{1/2}) \ll 1$ and quadratically if $[A,B] = 0$.} However, it is important to note that our optimization process, owing to its sequential nature, does not exactly correspond to solving \eqref{eq:problem} when $A$ and $B$ are non-commuting matrices.
+Nevertheless, based on empirical observations from numerical experiments, our method provides a good approximation to the original problem.
+To further substantiate this numerical advantage, we theoretically establish the error-tolerant property of our VJD algorithm in Proposition \ref{prop:numeri_sta}. \mb{We remark that although our discussions primarily focus on a pair of almost commuting matrices, our algorithm and analysis can be directly extended to a family of matrices that are almost commuting pairwisely.}

+This work is organized as follows.
+Section \ref{sec:stability analysis} delves into the stability and generic behaviors of local minimizers of $\mc{L}(\Lad,v)$, serving as motivation for the VJD algorithm outlined in Section \ref{sec:algorithm}, which relies on an efficient approximate Newton method for sub-optimization problems.
+Additionally, Section \ref{sec:error analysis} is dedicated to the examination of the convergence properties and numerical stability of the presented algorithms.
+In Section \ref{sec:experiments}, various numerical examples are presented to justify the efficiency of our method.